ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 Pfx files may contain a single certificate or a collection of certificates.

-When uploading a .pfx file with a collection, RavenDB will add all of the certificates to the list of registered certificates as one entry and will allow access to all of the certificates in the collection explicitly by their thumbprint.
+When uploading a `.pfx` file with multiple certificates, RavenDB will add all of the certificates to the list of registered certificates as one entry and will allow access to all these certificates explicitly by their thumbprint.

 {PANEL/}